Donach/bma-agent/README.md

-# BMA Agent Add-ons
+# Braiins Manager Agent Add-on

-This repository contains Home Assistant add-ons for BMA Agent.
+This repository contains a Home Assistant add-on for Braiins Manager Agent.

+## About Braiins Manager

+Braiins Manager is a powerful tool designed for managing cryptocurrency mining operations, from small and mid-sized setups to industrial-scale operations.

+With this add-on, you can remotely manage and monitor your mining hardware through the Braiins Manager platform from anywhere at any time.

 ## Installation